menu

 Living in Leesburg

 Leesburg is a tiny town located in the state of Indiana.
-With a population of 554 people and two associated neighborhoods, Leesburg is the 398th largest community in Indiana.
+With a population of 550 people and two associated neighborhoods, Leesburg is the 398th largest community in Indiana.
+Much of the housing stock in Leesburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Leesburg real estate is some of the most expensive in Indiana, although Leesburg house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Leesburg in 2022 was $26,857, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $107,428 for a family of four.
+The per capita income in Leesburg in 2022 was $33,637, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $134,548 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.

 The most common language spoken in Leesburg is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Laotian.